karanzaveri/Currency-Conversion/README.md

 * Ctrl + / : Comment/Uncomment code lines
 * Ctrl + B : Show or hide the sidebar
 * Ctrl + Shift + P : Open the command palette

+# Functional Programming
+In my Currency Conversion code, certain functional programming principles are applied.
+Here's how the code adheres to these principles:

+1. Final Data Structures:
+The data attribute in the 'RealTimeCurrencyConverter' class is initialized with the result of the API call ('response.json()'), which is a final data structure containing exchange rates.
+The data is not modified afterward.

+2. Side-Effect-Free Functions:
+The 'get_exchange_rates' function in the 'RealTimeCurrencyConverter' class has no side effects.
+It takes a URL as input, performs an HTTP GET request, and returns the JSON response.
+It does not modify any external state.
+The 'convert' method also does not have side effects.
+It takes input values and returns a new calculated value without modifying any external state.

+3. Higher-Order Functions:
+The use of the 'requests.get' function in the 'get_exchange_rates' method can be considered a higher-order function.
+It takes a URL as an argument and returns a function (get) that performs an HTTP GET request.

+4. Functions as Parameters and Return Values:
+The 'convert' method in the 'RealTimeCurrencyConverter' class takes three parameters ('from_currency', 'to_currency', and 'amount') and returns a calculated value.
+It can be seen as a function that takes parameters and produces a result.
+The 'command' parameter in the 'Button' widgets ('convert_button' and 'history_button') takes functions ('perform_conversion' and 'show_transaction_history') as parameters to be executed when the buttons are clicked.

+5. Closures / Anonymous Functions:
+The use of 'lambda' functions is not explicitly present in the code.
+However, the functions passed as parameters to the 'command' attribute of buttons can be considered as anonymous functions.
+Overall, while the code incorporates some functional programming principles, it primarily follows an object-oriented paradigm due to its use of classes and methods.

 # Built Using
 ![python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)